stavlocker/SpotifyNoDupes/README.md

 * [`playlist-read-collaborative`](https://beta.developer.spotify.com/documentation/general/guides/scopes/#playlist-read-collaborative) - A permission to allow the program to also view collaborative playlists, which it can't access by default.
 * [`playlist-modify-public`](https://beta.developer.spotify.com/documentation/general/guides/scopes/#playlist-modify-public) - Write access to a user's public playlists, to remove duplicates in the user's public playlists.
 * [`playlist-modify-private`](https://beta.developer.spotify.com/documentation/general/guides/scopes/#playlist-modify-private) - Write access to a user's private playlists, to remove duplicates in the user's private playlists.

+**Q:** I'm getting a `UnicodeEncodeError: 'charmap' codec can't encode characters`...

+**A:** This error is because you have unicode characters in your songs/playlists.
+Before running the program, run the command `chcp 65001` before running the program.
+Some consoles won't display unicode characters, like the default `cmd.exe` on windows.
+[Cmder](http://cmder.net/) for example can display unicode characters with this command.

 ## Contributing
 There's a reason this repository is open source.
 You are very welcome to contribute - if you want to squash a bug, make an improvement, or anything - feel free to fork the repository and create a pull request.
 Just make sure that your code is clean, and matches the rest of the code in the repository syntax-wise.